 Newton, Son, & Berry Pocket Globe

 This pocket globe model was small but very detailed.
-It contained not only the seven continents, but meridians and constellations.
+It contained not only the seven continent, but also the meridian ring, constellation and mountain ranges.
 To protect it, the globe usually came with a wooden dome it could be placed in.

 Where to Learn More

 There are plenty of ways you can learn more about antique globes.
 If you’d like to collect some, you can search online where you’ll find a vast selection.

 There are a few sites that focus on making and/or collecting vintage globes, including: